QAZIMAAZARSHAD/Apni-Dukaan/README.md

 But shopping with friends too can be a nightmare!
 Especially if your friends insist on taking a long walk in crowded bazaars, with stacks of cash, and heavy shopping bags.
 <p align="center"><img src="https://media1.tenor.com/images/c5ddf9fb5699cd1f4d9d7268adb11f99/tenor.gif" width = 40%></p>

-Now say goodbye to those tensions because [Apni Dukaan](https://qazimaazarshad.github.io/Apni-Dukaan/) is here to the rescue.
+Now say goodbye to those tensions because [Apni Dukaan](https://qazimaazarshad.github.io/Apni-Dukaan/) is here.
 <p align="center"><img src="https://media.tenor.com/images/9ab245324a95fdb46ba5a06f8e20143e/tenor.gif" width = 35%></p>

 Everything you are looking for is just a click away at [Apni Dukaan](https://qazimaazarshad.github.io/Apni-Dukaan/).
-So stop shopping around to compare prices, and grab a bargain at [Apni Dukaan](https://qazimaazarshad.github.io/Apni-Dukaan/) where everything is cheaper than the market, and your purchases will be at your doorsteps without much wait.
+Stop wandering around packed malls to compare prices, as you can grab a bargain at [Apni Dukaan](https://qazimaazarshad.github.io/Apni-Dukaan/) where everything is cheaper than the market, and your purchases will be at your doorsteps without much wait.
 <p align="center"><img src="https://media.tenor.com/images/4f49a0b0e1f4dc01b809a9886bdcc372/tenor.gif" width = 40%></p>

 Take a chill pill because [Apni Dukaan](https://qazimaazarshad.github.io/Apni-Dukaan/) is here to save you from headaches of traditional shopping.